-Job title Postdoctoral Research Associate in Geometric Group Theory (2 posts) Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
-Grade and salary Grade 7: £38,205 - £44,263 per annum Hours Full time Contract type Fixed-term (12 months) Reporting to Dr Ric Wade Vacancy reference 168929 Additional information This is a full-time position that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
-These posts are subject to a 6-month probationary period.
-These posts are funded by the Royal Society of Great Britain.
-PLEASE NOTE: Applicants are responsible for contacting their referees and making sure that their letters are received by the closing date (see How to Apply section for more details)
+Job title Postdoctoral Research Associate in Infectious Disease Modelling (2 Posts) Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
+Grade and salary Grade 7: £40,855- £46,913 p.a.
+Hours Full time Contract type Fixed-term (One position for 24 months and one position for 12 months) Reporting to Professor Robin Thompson Vacancy reference 179739 Additional information These are full-time positions that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
+The one-year post is subject to a 6-month probationary period.
+The two-year post is subject to a 12-month probationary period.
+This post is funded by the Biotechnology and Biological Sciences Research Council.
+(PLEASE NOTE: Applicants are responsible for contacting two of their referees and making sure that their letters are sent to references@maths.ox.ac.uk by the closing date) Modelling to inform interventions during Highly Pathogenic Avian Research topic Influenza outbreaks in Great Britain Principal Investigator / supervisor Professor Robin Thompson